The Phone Call

 And I would be put in like a jail or detention center in Thailand waiting for the court date.

-Then I could be there in jail or detention center for over a year.
+And who knows how long that might be.
+And I could be there in jail or detention center for over a year.

 The justice system is not perfect here or there, right?
+People do

 go to jail for

-And I cry myself to bed that night and it was like, I don't want to be put in jail.
+the wrong reason, even for a crime they didn't commit.
+And I cry myself to bed that night and was like, I don't want to be put in jail.

-I am just so scared.
+I'm just so scared.

+Bo did as the officer told her.
 She sent updates four times a day, and she also spoke with Officer Tipula every day.

 The officer said he had undercover agents keeping an eye on Bo to make sure she didn't try to interfere with the investigation or escape.
+She thought that her phone might be tapped.

 A week passed.

-I started to get scared and paranoia because they kept saying that, you know, there are people
+because they kept saying that, you know, there are people

+watching me.
 I started to look around

-and see who was looking at me.
+who was looking at me and

-that's what they instructed me to do to
+that's what they instructed me to do to to seem normal continue living your life continue going to work

-Officer Tipula told her not to tell anyone about what was going on because this was a high-stakes international investigation.
+officer tipula told her not to tell anyone about what was going on because this was a high-stakes international investigation.

 He said the Central Investigation Bureau in Thailand was working with the FBI to solve it.
+I should be very careful about telling anyone

 because it's